-So if I want to write this in micrometer inverse per micrometer it will be simply 2, 2 micrometer inverse or 20,000 whatever.
-So 20,000 here, my unit will be centimeter ln 10, ln 10 is how much?
-2.303log of 10 which is 1 so this is simply=2.303 centimeter which is=if I take this onto the numerator, it is 10 to the power so this will come out to be 2.303/2 micrometer about 1 micrometer.
+So, if I want to write this in micrometer inverse, for micrometer it will be simply, 2, 2 micrometer inverse or 20000, whatever.
+So, 20000 here, 20000, my unit will be centimeter.
+In 10, In 10 is how much?
+2.303 into log of 10, which is 1, so this is simply equal to 2.303 centimeter, which is equal to, if I take this on to the numerator, it is 10 to the power, so this will come out to be 2.303 divided by 2 micrometer, about 1 micrometer.
+See, such a nice thing, that this tells you, that if you take germanium, which is only 1 micron thick, that will absorb 90 percent of the light.

-See such a nice thing, that this tells you that if you take germanium, which is only 1 micron thick that will absorb 90% of the light.
-Please see the logic that how to detect.
-This factor is so important because if you want to minimize this down to 0 you need to maximize this, even with 1 micron we get 90% absorbed.
-If I make this as 10 microns then this will almost go down to 0.

-So if you take appropriate thickness and but if you had taken silicon as the detector at this wavelength, you would have required a thicker material at this wavelength, but somewhere later you will see that silicon will be highly absorbing at a later value of h nu so depending on the material you have to choose the point is chosen the right material and right thickness so that this goes down to 0, our objective is to maximize eta alright.
-We come to the last point that is how to maximize zeta?
+Please see the logic, that how to detect this is, so this factor is so important because if you want to minimize this down to 0, you need to maximize them.
+Even with 1 micron will get 90 percent absorbed.
+If I make this as 10 micron, then this will almost go down to 0.
+So, if you take appropriate thickness and but if you had taken silicon as the detector at this wavelength, you would have required a thicker material at this wavelength.
+But somewhere later you will see, that silicon will be highly absorbed at a later value of h.
+So, it depends, depending on the material you have to choose.
+The point is, choose the (()) material and right thickness, so that this goes down to 0.
+Our objective is to maximize zeta, alright.

-So eta recall that eta=1-R1-e to the power -alpha dzeta.
-Zeta is the fractional number of absorbed photons that will generate electron hole pairs, which contribute to the current in the external circuit, which means first it has to generate electron hole pairs and second it has to contribute which means the electron hole pairs have to remain alive as we do not want them to combine immediately.
+We come to the last point, that is, how to maximize zeta, how to maximize zeta.
+So, eta, recall, that eta is equal to 1 minus R into 1 minus e to the power minus alpha d into zeta.
+Zeta is the fractional number of absorbed photons, absorbed photons, that will generate electron-hole pairs, which contribute to the current in the external circuit, which means, first it has to generate electron-hole pairs and second, it has to contribute, which means, the electron-hole pairs have to remain alive as that, we do not want them to combine immediately.

-If you take a photodetector here, let us say a photon is incident, there is an electron and hole which is generated.
-If you simply connect to this outside a mA then there is this is a piece of semiconductor, which you have connected here.
-There is nothing which is driving these.

-There is nothing that is driving, only if you apply a potential from outside, if you connect it to a battery then only it will immediately.

-If I put positive and negative here, then immediately the electron this will travel here and hole will travel here.
-If they start traveling, then only there will be a current in the circuit.
-So first thing is you apply a bias, an appropriate bias, if it is a p-n junction we will see later that you have to apply a reverse bias.
-If it is a photoconductor, then there is no junction you simply need to apply a bias.
+If you take a photo-detector here, let us say, a photon is incident, there is an electron and a hole, which is generated.
+If you simply, current, connect to this outside, if m a, then there is, this is a piece of semiconductor, which you have connected here.
+There is nothing, which is driving these; there is nothing that is driving.
+Only if you apply a potential from outside, if you connect it to a battery, then only it will immediately, if I put positive and negative here, then immediately, the electron disc will travel here and hole will travel here.
+If they start travelling, then only there will be a current in the circuit.

-There is nothing like forward and reverse so you just so that the generated carriers immediately start moving away.
-If they do not move away immediately they can always recombine.
-They can be wandering and they can recombine, the electron and hole can recombine again giving out the energy may be to the lattice, may be as a photon.
-So you have to apply a bias.
+So, first thing is, you apply a bias, an appropriate bias if it is a p-n junction.
+We will see later, that you have to apply a reverse bias.
+If it is a photoconductor, then there is no junction.
+You simply need to apply a bias, there is nothing like forward and reverse, so you just, so that the generated carriers immediately start moving away.
+If they do not move away immediately, they can always recombine.
+They can be wandering and they can recombine the electron and hole can recombine again giving out the energy, may be to the lattice, maybe as a photon, so you have to apply a bias.